-Huddersfield Town have also had 13 players named in PFA Teams of the Year.
-Most recently, Jordan Rhodes and Jack Hunt were named in the 2011/2012 League One PFA Team of the Year.
+Huddersfield Town have also had 15 players named in PFA Teams of the Year.
+Most recently, Tommy Smith and Aaron Mooy featured in the 2016/2017 Championship team of the year.

 The current Huddersfield manager is David Wagner.
 Wagner joined the club in November 2015, the next permanent Huddersfield Town manager after Chris Powell.

 The most successful manager in Huddersfield Town’s manager history is Herbert Chapman.
 Chapman won two First Division title, the FA Cup and the FA Charity Shield during his tenure from 1921 to 1925.

 Cecil Potter is the second most successful, winning the First Division title in 1926.